 Many people ask us, “Is a geothermal heat pump worth it?”
 Of course!
 It’s one of the most efficient and environment-friendly heating systems available in the market today.

-Geothermal heat pumps perform the task of heating and cooling a home more efficiently than other available options like gas and oil furnaces.
+Geothermal heat pumps perform the task of cooling and heating a home more efficiently than other available options like gas and oil furnaces.
 Despite incurring high up-front installation costs, homeowners get to enjoy the long-term benefits that accompany this heating system.
 Other than merely heating a home using lesser energy, geothermal heat pumps can also lower reliance on fossil fuels and release warm water when in cooling mode.
 These benefits have earned this heating system a significant fraction of loyal clients.
 Even though they can cut energy costs by up to 80%, geothermal heating, and cooling systems do not have an appealing market acceptance.

 The geothermal heat pumps have a small market share.
 This share is steadily growing even though the pump has not yet found its way into the international markets.
 Recent studies indicate that the market share in North American industrial buildings grew at an annual rate of 7.8% since 2012.
 The figure is 4.7% higher than the entire North American climate control market.
 Other studies indicated that there was less than 5% growth in sales in the period between 2013 and 2015.
 This is however followed by a drastic 20% to 30% growth between 2016 and 2018.
 The latter is less optimistic for the short-term but more favorable for the medium and long-term range.